hendemic/network-eval-service/README.md

 ```

 The installer will:
-1. Install Docker if it's not already installed
+1. Install Docker and Docker Compose if they are not already installed
 2. Clone the repository (or update it if it already exists)
 3. Configure environment variables
 4. Build and start Docker containers
-5. Create a systemd service for automatic startup
+5. Create Bash shortcuts for the update and uninstall scripts.

 The installer will prompt you to choose between production (stable) or development (latest) branches.
 Unless you are contributing to the project, its highly recommended that you use production and not the development branch if you are an end user.

 ## Usage
 Access the web dashboard at: `http://YOUR_SERVER_IP:5000`

-The dashboard shows:
-- Current network status
-- Historical latency, jitter, and packet loss graphs
-- 24-hour statistics
+> **Note**: if you've configured a different port, replace 5000 with the port you've configured for the web interface.

 ## Configuration
 Configuration is done through environment variables in the `.env` file located in /opt/network-evaluation-service.
 Important settings include: